Free school transport

 If your child is not eligible for free home to school transport, there are other school transport options available.

-If you are unhappy with the decision to turn down your application you can email email@example.com to outline the reasons why.
+If you are unhappy with the decision to turn down your application you should follow the instructions in your refusal letter.
 Due to the high volume of applications we receive, it will not be possible to discuss your refusal over the phone.
 If you are still unhappy then you have the right to make an appeal.